yamkovoy/yamkovoy.github.io/all_docs/ch_ios_release_notes.md

 ### New precautionary notifications
 When attempting to send money to unverified Bakong users, you will be warned of the daily limit for money transfers to such individuals.
 However, if the intended receiver of your money transfer is blocked, you wouldn't be able to proceed with the transfer, and a corresponding warning message will appear on your screen.

+### New account restoration process
+[BK-2132]:*
+Aside from your main Bakong account, a special recovery account is now created to aid you in regaining access to your main account.

 ### Successful transactions via Corporate QR codes are non-repeatable
-In the past, if you scanned a QR code to tranfer money, you were able to resend money to the same vendor through the `<Transaction details>` screen without scanning the QR code again.
+In the past, if you scanned a QR code to tranfer money, you were able to resend money to the same vendor through the `Transaction details` screen without scanning the QR code again.
 This resulted in specific verification data missing from the transaction details.
 From now on, for security reasons, you would need to rescan the QR code.

 ### Ability to send money to a non-existent account is restricted
 In the past, you might have tried to tranfer money to a specific account only to be greeted with the «Account not found» error message.
-Accidentally pressing the `<Continue>` button resulted in money being withdrawn nonetheless.
+Accidentally pressing the `Continue` button resulted in money being withdrawn nonetheless.
 We removed the ability to proceed with such a payment, so your money is safely secured from accidents like this one.
 All of the money lost this way were urgently returned to their owners.

 ### Corporate QR codes with locked currency